Definitions and Interpretation

 (8.1) Until your final payment is received by the Company, all deliverables and rights to the video (whether in digital or printed format) will remain the intellectual property of the Company.
 Full copyright and ownership of all ‘commissioned’ work will reside with the Company until full payment has been received, at which point the Company will surrender to the Client all claims of ownership and full copyright for final work produced (not including project files, concepts, options, files, raw footage or documents developed throughout the process).
 This agreement is subject to the Company’s right to use the work for self-promotion in its portfolio, in presentations, in advertising, in print and online.

 (8.2) Unless agreed to the contrary between the Client and the Company, Deliverables may only be permitted for use on websites, online and general offline marketing purposes.
 This is also dependent on Third Party licensing rules.
-Deliverables cannot be used for broadcast, television, cinema or radio use unless agreed in writing between the Client and the Company, and any relevant additional Third Party licences paid for by the Client.
+Deliverables cannot be used for broadcast, television, cinema or radio use unless agreed in writing between the Client and the Company, and any relevant additional Third-Party licences are the responsibility of and paid for by the Client.
 The Client and the Company hereby agree that such use shall only be permitted by the Company subject to the agreement of additional licencing terms under a separate contract.